RsaCtfTool/RsaCtfTool/README.md

 ### Dump the parameters from a key:
 `./RsaCtfTool.py --dumpkey --key ./key.pub`

+### Factor with ECM when you know the approximate length in digits of a prime:
+`./RsaCtfTool.py --publickey key.pub --ecmdigits 25 --verbose --private`

 #### Examples :
  - weak\_public.pub, weak\_public.cipher : weak public key
  - wiener.pub, wiener.cipher : key vulnerable to Wiener's attack